emandeyab/CS50-introduction-to-database-with-sql/README.md

 ## Course Overview

-- **Querying**: Master the fundamental operations of interacting with data in relational databases through Create, Read, Update, and Delete (CRUD) operations.
+- **Querying**: Master the fundamental operations of interacting with data in relational databases through Create, Read, Update, and Delete.
 - **Relating**: Design tables with appropriate data types, constraints, and relationships to effectively represent real-world entities.
 - **Designing**: Understand how to eliminate redundancies and reduce errors through data normalization techniques.
 - **Writing**: Utilize primary and foreign keys to join related tables and extract meaningful insights from your data.